Home / Kazakhstan

 Where to rent your car

-The extensive research we did before renting our car in Almaty led us to believe it's incredibly difficult to both find a good rental company and to actually rent a car in Kazakhstan.
+The extensive research we did before renting our car in Almaty led us to believe it's incredibly difficult to both find a good rental company and to actually drive and rent a car in Kazakhstan.
 Fortunately, this did not dissuade us, and in our case, the worries we had did not turn out to be warranted.
-There is some paperwork you need to fill out before renting (see below), but this is quite straightforward, and we had a great experience with our car rental agency.
+There is some paperwork you will need to fill out before renting (see below), but this is quite straightforward, and we had a great experience with our car rental agency.

 We rented our car with Vladex car rental and were very happy with them.
 They took a lot of time explaining both the car and what to watch out for on the road.
 When you inquire with them in English, you will likely speak to Nick - he was our main point of contact and super responsive throughout our drive when we texted him with questions.